I've been keeping a Journal for a while now but it has occurred to me that I've never formally recorded how and why I'm doing it the way I am.

 H1

-heading with the date and time
+heading with the date and time in it

-Additionally, each individual note is not
+Additionally, each individual note is not under

-under an H2
+an H2

-heading even though it
+heading even though it may seem

-section because otherwise it would not be
+because otherwise it would not be possible to embed

-possible to embed just the summary; an Obsidian
+just the summary; an Obsidian Embed will include all

-Embed will include all sub sections of the
+sub sections of the included section.

 Source: None